-This is posted to break the wide grey space.
+This picture is not related to the story.
+This is posted to break the wide grey space. |

 Artist Jae Rhim Lee thinks that we are going about death all wrong.
 We dress up our deceased in their favorite outfits, embalm them with chemicals and put them in a coffin before burying them.